moesalari/O2EE/README.md

  1-	PostgreSQL <br />

  **Solution <br />**
- 1- Come up with a temparary table to keep employeeid and most recent movein date<br />
+ 1- Come up with a temporary table to keep employeeid and most recent move in date<br />
  2- Join tables <br />
  3- Insert to final table <br />

  **Test Scenarios <br />**
 Story: Moe, Omid and Ryan are in the employees table.
 Moe has three addresses, Omid has one and Ryan has no address.
-Final Result must show all three employees with their recent movein date and recent address, even if there is no address information for them.
+Final Result must show all three employees with their recent move in date and recent address, even if there is no address information for them.